 I use a pair of homemade Dobsonian telescopes.
 Ursa Minor has a 12.5 inch aperture and Draco has a 20 inch mirror.
-I use four TeleVue eyepieces.
+I use five different TeleVue eyepieces.
 I commonly use the TeleVue 13 mm Ethos eyepiece with either scope.
 With this eyepiece there is 147x magnification with Ursa Minor and 185x magnification with Draco.

 In the summer of 2014, there were 1133 viewers who attended the 26 dates that were clear for viewing.
 The programs in 2010, 2011, 2012 and 2013 had 820, 659, 484 and 683 viewers, respectively.

 Click on 2015 SCHEDULElinkabove to see the dates and times of this year's programs.